 If you are a beginner in bookkeeping, then it can seem very daunting to get started and know where to go for help.

 Our simple guide explains the difference between single and double entry and how often you need to complete your accounts.

 When looking at accounting software, there are so many different options that it can be challenging to choose the right version for your needs.
 We have reviewed some of the most popular accounting packages to help you decide which is best for you.
 Several accounting package providers have asked business Accounting Basics to review their software.

 There are some excellent free accounting software packages available.
 Although they do not have all the features of a full package, for a small business, they are ideal.

 There are many bookkeeping terms and definitions that you may not have heard of or not know their meaning.
 We have therefore compiled a list to help.

-If you are looking for bookkeeping in Coventry, contact us, we have years of experience in both running a business and accountancy.
+If you are looking for bookkeeping in Coventry, contact us, we have years of experience running a business and accountancy.
 We can help set up accounting software using Xero or Quickbooks for you to run your system.
-Or if you prefer we can complete all your accounts right up to trial balance and year-end report.
+Or, if you prefer, we can complete all your accounts right up to the trial balance and year-end report.

 The Business Accounting Basics website has been created using the experience and knowledge gained from working in accounts.
 We also run our own business and help to complete bookkeeping for others.
 Angela Boxwell is AAT qualified and a member in practice.